 How to create an accessible test in iSpring Suite

 1. Launch standalone iSpring QuizMaker.
-You can do it from the Windows Start menu.
+You can do this from the Windows Start menu.

 2. In the Form View tab just add a couple of questions to be able to publish the quiz.
-Also, I want to share important info with you right now: please keep in mind that if you add some content in Slide View for example pictures or shapes, they won’t appear in the accessibility mode after publishing.
+Also, I want to share important info with you right now: please keep in mind that if you add content in Slide View, for example, pictures or shapes, they won’t appear in accessibility mode after publishing.

 3. Click on the Publish button and enable Accessibility mode.

-To make your content really accessible and inclusive, please keep a few important things in mind while preparing your quiz:
+To make your content really inclusive, please keep a few important things in mind while preparing your quizzes and interactions:

-- Rely on text rather than on images to convey the important info.
+- Rely on text rather than images to convey important info.
 Include meaningful data in the question wording or, at least, add alternative text (alt-text) to a picture.